Ignatius of Loyola

 As a former soldier, Ignatius paid particular attention to the spiritual formation of his recruits and recorded his method in the Spiritual Exercises (1548).
 In time, the method has become known as Ignatian spirituality.

-Ignatius of Loyola was beatified in 1609 and canonized saint, on 12 March 1622.
+He was beatified in 1609 and was canonized as a saint on 12 March 1622.
 His feast day is celebrated on 31 July.
 He is the patron saint of the Basque provinces of Gipuzkoa and Biscay as well as of the Society of Jesus.
-He was declared patron saint of all spiritual retreats by Pope Pius XI in 1922.
+He was declared the patron saint of all spiritual retreats by Pope Pius XI in 1922.

 Early life

 Ignatius of Loyola was born Iñigo López de Oñaz y Loyola in the castle at Loyola, in the municipality of Azpeitia, Gipuzkoa, in the Basque region of Spain.
-His parents, Don Beltrán Ibáñez de Oñaz y Loyola and Doña María (or Marina) Sáenz de Licona y Balda, who were of the minor nobility, from the clan of Loyola, involved in the Basque war of the bands.
+His parents, Don Beltrán Ibáñez de Oñaz y Loyola and Doña María (or Marina) Sáenz de Licona y Balda, who were of the minor nobility, from the clan of Loyola, were involved in the Basque war of the bands.
 Their manor house was demolished on the orders of the King of Castile in 1456 for their depredations in Gipuzkoa, with Iñigo's paternal grandfather being expelled to Andalusia by Henry IV. Íñigo was the youngest of their thirteen children.
 Their eldest son, Juan Pérez, had soldiered in forces commanded by Gonzalo Fernández de Córdoba, but died fighting in the Italian Wars (1494–1559).

 He was baptized "Íñigo" on honour of Íñigo of Oña, Abbot of Oña; the name also is a medieval Basque diminutive for "My little one".
 It is not clear when he began using the Latin name "Ignatius" instead of his baptismal name "Íñigo".
 Historian Gabriel María Verd says that Íñigo did not intend to change his name, but rather adopted a name which he believed was a simple variant of his own, for use in France and Italy where it was better understood. Íñigo adopted the surname "de Loyola" in reference to the Basque village of Loyola where he was born.

 Soon after the birth of Íñigo, his mother died.
 Maternal care fell to María de Garín, the wife of the local blacksmith.
 In 1498, his second eldest brother, Martin, heir to the estate, took his new wife to live in the castle, and she became mistress of the household.
 Later, the seven-year-old boy Íñigo returned to Casa Loyola.
 Anticipating his possible ecclesiastic career, Don Beltrán had Íñigo tonsured.